Jayoung-Yun/test_python_scripts/README.md

-# test_python_scripts
-Some python scripts for testing
+Python scripts for use in the NMDM course.